Kai-Fu Lee

-In his 2018 book AI Superpowers: China, Silicon Valley, and the New World Order, Lee describes how China is rapidly moving forward to become the global leader in AI, and may well surpass the United States, because of China's demographics and its amassing of huge data sets.
-In a 28 September 2018 interview on the PBS Amanpour program, he stated that artificial intelligence, with all its capabilities, will never be capable of creativity or empathy.
+In 2009, Lee founded the venture capital firm Innovation Works, later renamed Sinovation Ventures.
+In 2023, he founded 01.AI, a Chinese artificial intelligence (AI) company.

+Lee is the author of AI Superpowers (2018) and AI 2041 (with Chen Qiufan, 2021).
+He has served as co‑chair of the World Economic Forum’s Global AI Council and was named to TIME's 2023 list of the 100 most influential people in AI.

 Early life and education

 Lee was born in Taipei, Taiwan.
 He is the son of Li Tianmin, a legislator and historian from Sichuan, China.
 Lee has detailed his personal life and career history in his autobiography in both Chinese and English, Making a World of Difference, published in October 2011.

-In 1973, Lee immigrated to the United States and attended high school in Oak Ridge, Tennessee.
-He received a bachelor of science summa cum laude with a major in computer science from Columbia University in the City of New York in 1983.
-He was a classmate of Barack Obama at Columbia.
-He went on and received a doctor of philosophy in computer science from Carnegie Mellon University in 1988.
+In 1973, Lee immigrated to the United States and attended Oak Ridge High School in Oak Ridge, Tennessee.
+He received a Bachelor of Science, summa cum laude, with a major in computer science from Columbia University in 1983.
+He then earned a Ph.D. in computer science from Carnegie Mellon University in 1988.

+A Taiwanese national by birth, Lee also acquired U.S. citizenship through naturalization while young.
+He voluntarily relinquished his U.S. citizenship in 2011 and retained only his Taiwanese nationality, citing the reason as wanting to "get back to [his] roots" as he aged.

 Career

 Academic research

 At Carnegie Mellon, Lee worked on topics in machine learning and pattern recognition.
 In 1986, he and Sanjoy Mahajan developed Bill, a Bayesian learning-based system for playing the board game Othello that won the US national tournament of computer players in 1989.
-In 1988, he completed his doctoral dissertation on Sphinx, which he claims is the first large-vocabulary, speaker-independent, continuous speech recognition system.
+In 1988, he completed his doctoral dissertation on Sphinx, a large-vocabulary, speaker-independent, continuous speech recognition system that drew wide notice in the field.

 Lee has written two books on speech recognition and more than 60 papers in computer science.
 His doctoral dissertation was published in 1988 as a Kluwer monograph, Automatic Speech Recognition: The Development of the Sphinx Recognition System (ISBN 0898382963).
 Together with Alex Waibel, another Carnegie Mellon researcher, Lee edited Readings in Speech Recognition (1990, ISBN 1-55860-124-4).